NickGrunert/master-thesis/modules/00_data.typ

     However, some of them exceed the scale, with up to almost 250 parts.
     Closer analysis reveals that this is a general sign that the building contains many rounded segments, as these are broken down into many individual triangular segments within the geometries.

+    @fig:input:heatmaps displays the geometries in question as a heatmap.
+The building area is shown in the first heatmap, the bounding box area is displayed in the second, the ratio between the two is shown in the third and the number of building parts is shown in the fourth row.
+    The presence of an excessively large area is often indicative of unnecessary complexity.

     #subpar.grid(
       columns: (3fr, 1fr),
       gutter: 2mm,